jnbarton/FileIndex/README.md

+FileIndex makes a csv file filled with metadata gathered from the PDF filename and moves/copies the files from one directory to another.
 In order to get the pdf information, setup a variable to get the name of each pdf delimited by “_” and then get a segment of the array information from the filename.